 Us: Looking for automation possibilities that are practically endless?
 Well, have we got news for you.
 Drip’s smart automation platform lets you create if-this-then-that basic rules, fully automated workflows, and email campaigns.

-Basic rules can be built to automatically react when a customer does something—think of them as if-this-then-that automations.
+Rules can be built to automatically react when a customer does something—think of them as if-this-then-that automations.
 For example, if John buys your product, then send John a thank you email.
 And what’s extra cool is that any rule can be fired by multiple triggers and result in multiple actions across Drip’s platform and your integrated tools.

 Workflows and campaigns can also be created to move customers along their journeys.
 A workflow is an automated path a person is guided down, depending on what they do, open, click, buy, etc. Workflows can be triggered by abandoned carts, purchases made, emails opened, tags applied, and more.